OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 Octopus executes the command `kubectl rollout status "deployment/blue-deployment-name"`, which will wait until the newly created blue Deployment resource is ready.
 For a Deployment resource to be considered ready, it must have been successfully created, and any Container resource [Readiness Probes](http://g.octopushq.com/KubernetesProbes) must have successfully completed.

 :::hint
-The [progression deadline](#progression-deadline) field can be used to limit how long Kubernetes will wait for a Deployment to be successful.
+The [progression deadline](#progression-deadline) field can be used to limit how long Kubernetes will wait for a deployment to be successful.
 :::

 If the Deployment resource was successfully created, we move to phase 4.
 If the Deployment resource was not successfully created, the deployment process stops with an error, and leaves the service pointing to the green Deployment resource.